This chapter describes the function and configuration of the

 The file and folder IDs are allocated when the file or directory is first created, and never change even if the file is renamed or moved to another location in the same volume.
 The IDs are normally invisible to the user.

-Desktop rebuild
+Rebuild Desktop

 The rebuild process will always add files to the desktop database, to allow file name searches in the volume desktop database.
 This requires that a resource for every file/folder is available.